eliben/wasm-wat-samples/README.md

 ```

 This creates a `somefile.wasm` binary, which `test.js` expects to find in its
 own directory.
-To load and test the WASM, you'll need a reasonably recent
+To load and test the WASM, you'll need a recent
 Node.js installed, and run:

 ```